fleetdm/fleet/ee/fleetd-chrome/README.md

 npm run test
 ```

-### Test real builds
+## Release

+Release a new version via GitHub automation.
+Update the [package.json](./package.json) and [updates.xml](./updates.xml) versions, then tag a commit with `fleetd-chrome-vX.X.X` to kick off the build and deploy.
+The build is automatically uploaded to R2 and properly configured clients should be able to update immediately when the job completes.
+Note that automatic updates seem to only happen about once a day in Chrome -- Hit the "Update" button in `chrome://extensions` to trigger the update manually.

+### Beta releases

-Real builds are pushed to `https://chrome-beta.fleetdm.com/updates.xml` with the extension ID `bfleegjcoffelppfmadimianphbcdjkb`.
+Beta releases are pushed to `https://chrome-beta.fleetdm.com/updates.xml` with the extension ID `bfleegjcoffelppfmadimianphbcdjkb`.

+Kick off a beta release by updating the [package.json](./package.json) and [updates-beta.xml](./updates-beta.xml) versions, then tag a commit with `fleetd-chrome-vX.X.X-beta` to kick off the build and deploy.